zzzgit/hakim/README.md

 You can specify a disjunction manner in every array, includes nested arrays, or leave it in a conjunction manner by default.
 ## plugin
 Third-party plugins are available by means of the extension API.
 Currently only `entities` and `elements` can be extended.
-For instance, if you want to define a plugin which extend Hakim to have a capability to judge whether the operand is a binary number, it should be like this:
+For instance, if you want to define a plugin which extends Hakim to have a capability to judge whether the operand is a binary number, it should be like this:
 ```javascript
 Hakim.extend("entities", {
   binary: funciton(value){